-We established our 2022 short-term incentive performance targets based on our budget guidance released on November 29, 2021.
+We established our 2023 short-term incentive performance targets based on our budget guidance released on January 6, 2023.

 The GHRC considers the score we achieve in determining the multiplier for the short-term incentive awards.
 The Board may still apply discretion (positive or negative) to the score if it does not reflect Vermilion's performance.
-The Board did not exercise any discretion in 2022.
+For 2023, the Board exercised positive discretion on financial performance, increasing the corporate performance score to 98% which correlates to a scorecard result of 95%.
+This change partially offsets the negative impact of commodity price changes on our financial measures and recognizes two significant accomplishments in 2023: 1) achieving the second-highest cash flow in Vermilion's history and 2) reaching our lowest debt-to-cash flow in a decade.

-The table below shows the assessment of our actual results in 2022 against our 2022 targets.
-It also shows (for comparison) our 2021 performance.
+The table on the following page shows the assessment of our actual results in 2023 against our 2023 targets.
+It also shows (for comparison) our 2022 performance.

-Operational measures are adjusted to align with the original budget as well as normalized for material changes such as exchange rates, significant incremental inflation driven by higher than budgeted commodity prices, and acquisitions.
+Operational and financial measures are adjusted to align with the original budget scope as well as normalized for material changes such as acquisitions and divestments.
 Therefore, some of the results included in our STIP scorecard are different than reported.
-In addition, we did not want to take credit for purchased production; therefore, we normalized the results to exclude production and expenditures related with acquisitions to ensure we are measuring our STIP results against the original budget.
+These adjustments ensure we normalize the results to exclude production and expenditures related with acquisitions to ensure we are measuring our STIP results against the original budget.